zacheryconverse/Docket/README.md

 A simple React-based Todo application that allows users to add, display, and delete todos.

-## Design Decisions

-This code sample is intentionally kept short to align with the interview guidelines, which suggest keeping submissions concise and easy to review.
-I wanted to demonstrate the core functionality effectively within these constraints.

-If I had more freedom to expand, I would have:

-- Added more comprehensive test coverage, including edge cases and integration tests.
-- Used **React Context** for state management if multiple components needed access to shared data.
-- Broken down the application further into **multiple components** to promote reusability and separation of concerns.
-- Used **custom hooks** to encapsulate reusable logic, such as form handling or state management.

-By keeping the scope focused, I believe this sample effectively demonstrates my understanding of React fundamentals, state management, and TDD without overwhelming reviewers with unnecessary complexity.

 ## Features

 - Add new todos (limited to 40 characters).